godcallray/asr-tts/README.md

 Get into the direction of "demo.py", use the code 'python demo.py' to run it.

-Download Ollama to your own PC, Pull the model you need to the direction under file local-chat-assistant.
+Download Ollama to your own PC, Pull the model you need to the direction under file Local GPT.

 Change the path to your own path!!!